Richard3927/MPSUR/README.md

 # MPSUR: Predicting Causes of Unplanned Reoperations with an AI-based Multi‑Modal System

+## Abstract
+Unplanned reoperations are commonly regarded as key indicators of surgical quality and patient safety, yet the process of determining their underlying causes is often time‑consuming and non‑standardized.
+In real‑world clinical documentation, the evidence needed for cause attribution is distributed across heterogeneous electronic medical records (EMRs): structured perioperative variables (e.g., demographics and perioperative status) coexist with free‑text narratives (e.g., diagnoses, operative notes, and procedures), and the content and style of documentation can vary across departments and institutions.
+These characteristics make automated cause categorization difficult for methods that rely on a single modality or assume uniform data representations.
-This repository contains research code for **MPSUR** (Multi‑modal Prediction System for Causes of Unplanned Reoperation), a multi‑modal learning pipeline for categorizing unplanned reoperation causes from **multi‑modal EMR features**.

-We fuse **21 structured variables** with embeddings derived from **multiple clinical text fields**, provide example preprocessing to convert tabular sources into model‑ready matrices, and include a training script for cross‑validation experiments.
+This repository provides research code for **MPSUR** (Multi‑modal Prediction System for Causes of Unplanned Reoperation), a multi‑modal learning pipeline that frames the problem as **multi‑class cause categorization** from multi‑modal EMR features.
+MPSUR integrates (i) **21 structured variables** and (ii) embeddings derived from **multiple clinical text fields**.
+For the structured modality, variables are treated as nodes in a shared graph, and a fixed **graph template** is used to encode inter‑variable relationships in a consistent manner across samples.
+For the text modality, MPSUR adopts a backbone‑agnostic interface that consumes **pre‑exported embeddings** from external encoders (e.g., BERT‑family or LLaMA‑family checkpoints), without redistributing any model weights.

+To support reproducible downstream research, the codebase includes example preprocessing utilities for converting tabular sources into model‑ready numeric matrices, data loading/reshaping helpers for different embedding dimensions, and a training script that performs cross‑validation and reports predictions for fused and single‑modality branches.
+Due to privacy constraints, no patient‑level EMR data is included; instead, the project standardizes the expected input formats and provides a modular implementation that can be adapted to institution‑specific data pipelines.

 ![Overview of MPSUR](Overview_of_the_MPSUR.png)